verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ---
-title: "Cert-Manager"
+title: "cert-manager"
-linkTitle: "Cert-Manager"
+linkTitle: "cert-manager"
-description: ""
+description: "Use this guide to migrate cert-manager to OCNE"
 weight: 1
 draft: false
 ---
-## How Verrazzano Installs Cert-Manager
+## How Verrazzano installs cert-manager
+Verrazzano installs the following cert-manager components and configuration.

 ### Components
-Verrazzano supports the installation of [Cert-Manager](https://cert-manager.io/), or using a customer-managed Cert-Manager instance.
+Verrazzano supports the installation of [cert-manager](https://cert-manager.io/), or using a customer-managed cert-manager instance.
 Depending on the configuration, Verrazzano will install the following components:

-- Cert-Manager
+- cert-manager
 - The Verrazzano [cert-manager-webhook-oci](https://github.com/verrazzano/cert-manager-webhook-oci) webhook for signing certificates using Let's Encrypt.

-Verrazzano also configures a Cert-Manager [ClusterIssuer](https://cert-manager.io/docs/configuration/) to sign leaf certificates for all externally accessible endpoints.
+Verrazzano also configures a cert-manager [ClusterIssuer](https://cert-manager.io/docs/configuration/) to sign leaf certificates for all externally accessible endpoints.

-### Verrazzano Chart Overrides
+### Verrazzano chart overrides
+Verrazzano overrides the following chart values.

 #### Images
 Verrazzano overrides image registries, repositories, and image tags to install Oracle built-from-source images.
 Registry overrides are also applied when installing Verrazzano from a private registry (for example, in a disconnected network environment).

-#### Pod and Container Security
+#### Pod and container security
 Verrazzano overrides certain pod and container security settings to enhance the security of applications running in the cluster.
 For example, privilege escalation is disabled in pods to mitigate escalation attacks in a cluster.

 #### ClusterResourceNamespace
-Verrazzano sets the location for `ClusterIssuer` secrets used by Cert-Manager called the [clusterResourceNamespace](https://cert-manager.io/docs/configuration/#cluster-resource-namespace).
-This is the same namespace where Cert-Manager is installed by default but can be overridden when a custom certificate authority is used.
+Verrazzano sets the location for `ClusterIssuer` secrets used by cert-manager called the [clusterResourceNamespace](https://cert-manager.io/docs/configuration/#cluster-resource-namespace).
+This is the same namespace where cert-manager is installed by default but can be overridden when a custom certificate authority is used.

-#### Other Settings
+#### Other
 Verrazzano overrides chart values for various other settings, including specifying memory and storage and requests, namespace, and so on.

-## Migration Steps
+## Migration steps
 Follow these steps to install (or upgrade) and configure monitoring components.
-The result should be a cluster running a Cert-Manager instance with a `ClusterIssuer` that achieves near-equivalent functionality compared to the Verrazzano-installed Cert-Manager stack.
+The result should be a cluster running a cert-manager instance with a `ClusterIssuer` that achieves near-equivalent functionality compared to the Verrazzano-installed cert-manager stack.

-### Installing Cert-Manager
+### Installing cert-manager
 **TBD**, will be installed as a first-class CNE module and not from the app catalog

-#### Override Recipes
+#### Override recipes
+The following sections show you how to override certain cert-manager default settings.

-##### Installing from a Private Registry
+##### Installing from a private registry
 **TBD** - need OCNE module private registry example

-##### Configuring Pod and Container Security
+##### Configuring pod and container security
 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
 These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.

-For example, apply the following overrides when installing the Cert-Manager module in an OCNE 2.0 cluster to use security settings similar to those used by Verrazzano 1.6.
+For example, apply the following overrides when installing the cert-manager module in an OCNE 2.0 cluster to use security settings similar to those used by Verrazzano 1.6.

 {{< clipboard >}}
 <div class="highlight">